marinbenc/Mock-Generation-Swift/README.md

 * Overloaded methods will produce compiler erros since the variables above the functions have the same name.
 Workaround: delete the variables on top of one of the functions, or rename them.

 ## Usage:
-You will need [sourcery](https://github.com/krzysztofzablocki/Sourcery/) template for this to work.
+You will need [Sourcery](https://github.com/krzysztofzablocki/Sourcery/) for this to work.
 See the Sourcery readme for more info.

 **Pull requests welcome!**